Update: 19 September 2023

 You can be married or have a civil partnership in either of two ways in Scotland - by civil ceremony (Conducted by a Registrar) or by a religious or belief ceremony:

-To help plan in advance and organise your ceremony we can take bookings for a Registrar to conduct your ceremony, at any location within Glasgow mutually agreed by the local registration authority and the couple, up to two years in advance.
+We can take bookings up to two years in advance for one of our Registrars to conduct your ceremony at any location within Glasgow (so long as this has been mutually agreed by the local registration authority and the couple).

 Costs will depend on your chosen venue, date and number of guests.
-Please click here for current fees.
-[279kb]
+Please see below for current fee lists.

-Your ceremony is personal to you both.
-Whether you want an intimate, elaborate, traditional or contemporary occasion we can help you create that special day - "Your Day, Your Way"
+Your ceremony is personal and unique to you both.
+Whether you want a traditional or contemporary occasion, we can help you create that special day - "Your Day, Your Way."

-You might want to incorporate a symbolic gesture like a Hand-Fasting, Rose, Quaich or Oathing Stone ceremony in which family and friends can participate.
-You may also have your own special ideas that you wish to include that the Registrar would be happy to discuss with you.
-You would need to provide any necessary items for the enhancement i.e. ribbons, stone, quaich.
+You may want to incorporate a symbolic gesture like Hand-Fasting, or you can opt to have a Rose, Quaich or Oathing Stone ceremony in which family and friends can participate.
+Please note you are required to provide any necessary items for these enhancements i.e. ribbons, stone, quaich.

-To make the ceremony more personal, you can choose your own vows and promises or select readings and poetry.
+To make the ceremony more personal, you can choose your own vows and promises or select readings and poetry to be recited.

-Music is another way of making your ceremony personal and memorable for you and your guests.
+Music is another way of personalising your ceremony for you and your guests.
 Many couples choose a song for entering the room, another for signing the schedule and a final song for exiting the venue.

-For some of the most popular enhancements, poems and readings which can be included in you ceremony see below:
+For some of the most popular enhancements, poems and readings which can be included in your ceremony see below:

 Bookings can be made up to 2 years in advance, with the exception of the City Chambers venue which can be only be booked up to one year in advance.

-Contact the office using the enquiry form with your preferred location, date and time and we can check availability.
+Please fill out and submit one of our enquiry forms detailing your preferred location, date and time and we can check availability.

-Once we have checked availability, we will contact you to confirm your booking details.
-You will be asked to pay a non-refundable booking fee to secure your ceremony details.
+Once we have checked our availability, we will contact you to confirm your booking details.
+You will be asked to pay a non-refundable booking fee to secure your ceremony date and venue.
 Instructions on how to do this will be included in your confirmation of availability email.

 Where you wish a ceremony of just the couple and two witnesses, a booking can only be made when you submit notice forms.
 This can be done up to a maximum of 3 months in advance.

-For larger ceremonies we will issue you with a ceremony planner which will provide information and guidance about any additions or enhancements to be included in your ceremony.
+For larger ceremonies we will issue you with a ceremony planner, at the time of booking which will provide information and will offer guidance about any additions or enhancements you may want included in your ceremony.

 Then simply relax and enjoy your big day when it arrives!

-Please note that failure to submit your forms in a timely manner and with the associated documents may result in your ceremony not going ahead.
+Please note that failure to submit your forms in a timely manner (8-10 weeks before your ceremony) and with the associated documents may result in your ceremony not going ahead.

 Our team here at Glasgow Registrars will do our best to assist you every step of the way.
-We want to make your day as special and memorable as possible.
+We want to make your day one to remember.

-Below are a selection of comments we have received from couples who have been married or had a civil partnership conducted by a Registrar in Glasgow.
+Below is a selection of comments that we have received from couples who have been married or had a civil partnership conducted by a Registrar in Glasgow.